apache/mxnet/docs/system/program_model.md

 ### Parameter Update

 Most symbolic programs are data flow(computation) graphs.
-Dataflow graph can be used to descrie computation conveniently.
+Dataflow graph can be used to describe computation conveniently.
 However, it is not obvious how to use data flow graph to describe parameter updates, because parameter updates introduces mutation, which is not concept of data flow.
 What most symbolic programs do is to introduce a special update statement, to update some persistent states of the programs.